Starkku/MapTool/Conversion-Profile-Documentation.md

 (32,*)31|53
 </pre>

 Overlays with ID 0 are converted to overlays with ID 5.
 Overlays with ID 15 are randomly assigned new ID from range of 20 to 30, likewise for overlays with ID in range of 16 to 19.
 Overlays with ID 6 will have their frame data for frames 0 to 2 changed to 12.
 Overlays with ID 8 will have their frame data for frames 0 to 255 changed to randomly assigned value from 0 to 50.
 Overlay with ID 20 will be converted to overlay with ID 52, but only at tile coordinate where X = 25 and Y = 50.
 Overlay with ID 31 will be converted to overlay with ID 64, but only at tile coordinates where X = 32.

 ID values from 0 to 254 are available for for regular use.
 Using 255 as destination ID will remove overlays.
 255 as a source ID is ignored unless tile coordinate filter is in use.
 Frame values from 0 to 255 are available for use as both source and destination values.

 ### ObjectRules

-A list of object ID conversion rules, each on it's own line with a | as a separator between source and destination value.
+A list of object ID conversion rules, each on its own line with a | as a separator between source and destination value.

 **Example #1:**
 <pre>